jacorbal/icowm/doc/config.md

 dialog can be open at a time, and only the single most recent change is remembered well enough to revert.

-Every call to `surface_action_apply_randr_profiles` compares each configured profile against the matching output's actual current state first (resolution, position, rotation, primary status) and issues an XRandR write for it only when at least one of them genuinely differs.
+Every reload compares each configured profile against the matching output's actual current state first (resolution, position, rotation, primary status) and issues an XRandR write for it only when at least one of them genuinely differs.
 A `randr.json` whose profiles already match reality therefore issues no XRandR requests at all, including on a reload triggered by an unrelated file (e.g., `config.json`), and on a hotplug event for an output some other profile targets.

 ```json
 {